Kinematic footprint of the Milky Way spiral arms in Gaia EDR3: Discussion and Conclusions

 A big advantage of our approach is that the inherent biases in star counts due to Galactic extinction do not interfere with our determinations, this is because we are not measuring star number densities (at most these issues in star counts would decrease our s/n but without introducing any bias).
 The signal we find depends on the response of hundreds of thousands of stars (both young and old) to the local mass distribution of the different Galactic components; unlike the signal that can be detected using molecular clouds, \ion{H}{ii} regions, or other young objects, that often depends on small number statistics.

+Regarding the dependence of our results on the specific form of $V_{\it avg}(R)$: the data is insufficient to properly determine $V_{\it avg}(R)$ and the universal rotation curve model, adopted in this work, has many limitations; however, If we used a different functional form for $V_{\it avg}(R)$, the observed kinematic spiral structure would have the same pitch angle.
+In one dimension the intersection between the average data points and the RC model would change, but the maxima and minima would remain; in two dimensions, this would manifest as different contours to the structures present in such range, yet the locii of the maxima and minima of each structure would be nearly unaffected.

-Based on stellar dynamics, stars in spiral arms rotate slower than the local circular velocity, while stars in the inter-arms rotate faster.
+Based on stellar dynamics, it is expected that stars in spiral arms rotate slower than the averaged azimuthal velocity, while stars in the inter-arms rotate faster.
 We studied the residual rotation velocity, $\Delta V$, and found five structures: three of our structures are slow (red) and we associated them with spiral arms (named $\beta$, $\delta$, and $\epsilon$); while the other two are fast (blue) and we associated them with inter-arms (named $\alpha$ and $\gamma$).

 Comparing our structures with those by \citet{Reid2014}, we found that the location of the $\beta$ and $\epsilon$ spirals are in good agreement with the Sagittarius-Carina arm (dominated by gas) and the Perseus arm (more massive, with a backbone made of stars), respectively.
 Our best fits with logarithmic spirals give pitch angles of 9.12$\deg$ and 7.76$\deg$ for our Sagittarius-Carina and Perseus counterparts, respectively.
-The kinematic differences between the arms and inter-arms are in favour of MW spiral arms that do not corotate with the disc.
+The kinematic differences between the arms and inter-arms are in favour of MW spiral arms that do not corotate with the disc; i.e., since corotating arms require for arm stars, inter-arm stars as well as the stellar disc to have the same rotation speed at a given radius \citep[e.g.][]{Kawata2014}, neither the $\beta$ nor the $\epsilon$ spirals are corotating with the disc.

 Since we are measuring the locus of the kinematic signal instead of the spatial location of stellar density peaks, these two signals are not necessarily expected to coincide, as the relation between density and kinematics is not straight forward.
 Interestingly, for two of our kinematic arms, we do find location and pitch angle coincidence with previous determinations \citep{Reid2014}, the deviations from their known overdensity counterparts are minimal, consistent within $1-\sigma$ uncertainties.